gpcnetwork/gpc_va-linkage/README.md

 1. Administrative preparation: Datavant order form, IRB or non-human-determination, GPC DROC request
 2. Hash Token Generation and Submission: Performing sites will submit GPC-specific hash token table to the GPC CC cloud environment securely
 3. Linkage mapping generation: Coordinating site will aggregate hash token tables, perform deduplication and coordinate with leading site and VA to generate linkage mapping
-4. Analysis and Result Dissemination: Authorized analysts at CS will perform overlapping analysis, federated analysis on selected topics to assess the validity and utility of the linked dataset
+4. **Analysis and Result Dissemination: Authorized analysts at leading site will perform overlapping analysis to assess the validity and utility of the linked dataset, and will dissemintate results back to participating sites.**

 ****************************************************************************

 ## Administrative Preparations
+- **GPC will establish the External Institution Collaborator Agreement (EICA) with VA.**

 - As an extension of the BIDS project, a no-cost and no-signature Datavant order form has been officially executed for the linkage work.
 Sites can download the executed order form for local reference from: [Executed Datavant Order Form](doc/Final%20BIDS%20DaVINCI%20GPC%20Linkage%20Order%20Form_v2%20(002)%20FE.pdf)

 - The scope of work (SOW) with site budget can also be downloaded from: [SOW with Site Budget](doc/SOW-SiteBudget.docx)